SidSrinivasan05/business-supply-express-db/README.md

-# business-supply-express-db

-# 📦 Business Supply Express – Database Systems Project
+# Business Supply Express – Database Systems Project

 **Business Supply Express** is a database-driven delivery system designed to track users and product logistics.
 Developed using **SQL** and **MySQL Workbench**, this project focuses on creating a scalable, relational data model using an Enhanced Entity Relationship Diagram (EERD), efficient schema design, and performance-oriented stored procedures.

 ---

-## 🗂️ Repository Structure
+## Repository Structure

 - `EERD/` – Enhanced Entity Relationship Diagram of the system
 - `schema/` – SQL scripts to create and initialize the database schema